The Hate U Give (soundtrack): Curated soundtrack

-The head of music at 20th century Fox, Danielle Diego collaborated with Def Jam Recordings, who called it as "the pre-eminent hip-hop label", and said "While the film is a Black Lives Matter story, it's also about a young girl finding her voice.
+Danielle Diego, the head of music at 20th Century Fox, collaborated with Def Jam Recordings, who called it as "the pre-eminent hip-hop label", and said "While the film is a Black Lives Matter story, it's also about a young girl finding her voice.
 We were trying to find the right artist for the end of the movie, but we also wanted the hip-hop element in the film."
 Rich Isaacson, the executive vice-president of Def Jam had said that "the title of the film is based on a Tupac song, so it was important that they have Tupac music.
 Then there were opportunities for Def Jam artists to take the place of temp music, and of course they wanted to have original music that fit the emotions of the film.
 It worked out amazingly well."
 Music supervisor Season Kent said she wanted to define these two worlds that she was in and added "Director George Tillman Jr. wanted to set a vibe.
 These artists have really experienced these things, and talk about it in an honest way."

 "I grew up in Pleasant Grove, a black community in southeast Dallas.
 When I got to the seventh grade my parents moved us to an all-white neighborhood in Dallas County.
 It was a culture shock.
 I hope the song, along with the film, will inspire young people to find their voice, speak out, and have these uncomfortable conversations about what's going on in our community, and hopefully motivate everyone to do something about it."

 — — Bobby Sessions, on his personal experience, while contributing to the track.

 Def Jam artists Bobby Sessions and Arlissa contributed two original tracks for the album.
 The latter, who served as the executive producer of the soundtrack, had written and performed the title track, based on the real-life experience as his cousin James Harper was fatally shot by a police officer in Dallas in 2012.
 He used this opportunity to share the message coinciding with the film's theme as he hoped that "the audience will get inspired by the film and feel motivated to speak up against injustice", and further said "We have the power to fix our conditions.
 This is about right and wrong.
 I believe this generation will put an end to racism.
 I'm excited for everyone to watch this film."
 He added "I measure the success of my music based on how many people feel empowered after digesting the content, and was overwhelmed with the positive feedback that I've received" and felt music as "a tool to get the dialogue started".
 He also felt that the song and its inclusion in the film, will gain more attention in the awards season.